aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to VCF?</h2>

+DOCM is a Microsoft Word document format that is used to store documents with macros.
+It is a binary file format that is not supported by many applications.
+VCF, or vCard, is a file format used to store contact information.
+It is a widely accepted format and is supported by many applications.
+Therefore, it is often necessary to convert DOCM files to VCF format.

-For a Python developer, who is trying to add a DOCM to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+<h2>How Aspose.Total Helps for DOCM to VCF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, that can be used to automate the conversion process.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into VCF format.
+This makes the conversion process easy and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}